ausdigital/ausdigital-syn-json/docs/2.0/index.md

 ## Introduction

-Widespread adoption of the e-invoicing framework depends on the provision of clear, unambiguous and simple specifications that are developer friendly and impose very low implementation costs.
+Widespread adoption of the e-invoicing framework depends on the provision of clear, unambiguous and simple specifications that are developer freindly and impose very low implementation costs.

 As shown in the diagram below, the standard UBL XSD/Schemmatron/Genericode processing model imposes significant complexity burdens on implementers.
 An alternative REST/JSON microservices model reduces implementation cost and complexity to a near zero minimum.